iordanova/CourseraGetandCleanProject/README.md

 # Course Project - Getting and Cleaning data

 This is the course project for the Getting and Cleaning Data from Coursera.
-There are 3 files in this projects:
+There are 3 files in this project:

 1.The R script, "run_analysis.R":

     Reads data from the working directory.
-    Merges the tets and train datasets together.
+    Merges the test and train datasets together.
     Keeps only the variables representing mean and standard deviation of measurements.
     Converts the activity and subject columns into factors.
     Creates a tidy data of the average (mean) value of each variable for each subject and activity (factors).
     Writes the tidy data to a tidy_data.txt file.

 2.The text file, "tidy_data.txt":